From exploring Plovdiv Old Town to visiting Ancient Roman ruins and history museums, these are the best things to do in Plovdiv, Bulgaria.

-Top Things To Do In Plovdiv
+Best Things To Do In Plovdiv

 If you’re wondering what to see and do in Plovdiv, you’ll find plenty of options below.
 This list features all “mandatory” things to do in Plovdiv, the very highlights of this ancient city.
 You may not be able to visit them all in just one weekend, but I recommend trying your hardest!

-Explore The Plovdiv Old Town
+1. Plovdiv Old Town

-Walk Through Medieval Hisar Kapia Gate
+2. The Medieval Hisar Kapia Gate

-The Hisar Kapia Gate is in the Old Town and one of the top tourist sights in Plovdiv.
+The Hisar Kapia Gate is in the Old Town and is one of the top tourist sights in Plovdiv.
 Built in the 11th century, this wonderfully preserved medieval city gate was one of three entrances to ancient Plovdiv.
 This current gate was actually constructed on top of the foundation of a previous Roman gate.

-Explore Nebet Tepe
+3. Nebet Tepe

 Eventually, it became the citadel of the Old Town.
 Now a beautiful hill filled with ruins, it’s one of the best places to visit in Plovdiv for an insight into the history of ancient Philippopolis.

-See The Eastern Gate Of Philippopolis
+4. The Eastern Gate Of Philippopolis

 One of only three discovered entrances to the ancient city of Philippopolis; the Eastern Gate was on the main road from the city to Byzantium (later Constantinople and modern-day Istanbul).